-With more people retiring in Thailand and many getting married in the Kingdom the last will and testament becomes more important.
-Many people contest wills as they had not been updated and this creates problems long after you death.
+With more people retiring in Thailand and many getting married in the Kingdom the last will and testament become more important.
+Many people contest wills as they had not been updated and this creates problems long after you die.
 If you have a condo in Thailand and one in London or back home in Australia you need to consider having 2 wills.
 The last will and testament in your home country for your assets there and one in Thailand for all your assets here.
 It makes executing the will much easier and cheaper.

 For your Thai will you would be best served by appointing an executor in your estate in Thailand and what has become the norm to appoint two people you trust.
-You can appoint the head of a law firm in Thailand as one and a family member you trust as another.
+You can appoint the head of a law firm in Thailand as one and a family member you trust like another.
 This is entirely up to you as you need to consider who you can trust after your death as money creates its own problems.

 Note that the local will and testament will fall under Thai law.
-If you do not have a last will and testament in Thailand the estate goes 50% to your spouse and children the residue in equal share to the children.
+If you do not have a last will and testament in Thailand the estate goes 50% to your spouse and children the residue in equal shares to the children.
 If you have no relatives in Thailand then the assets will go to the Thai government.

-part of the will and not normally the property itself.
+If you own property in Thailand as many do in the name of a company then the shares of the business would form part of the will and not normally the property itself.
 This in itself creates its own problems.
-If you have lease agreements to assets then you also need to ensure that there are succession clauses in the agreement.
+If you have lease agreements to assets.
+Then you also need to ensure that there are succession clauses in the agreement.
 If there are none the lease agreement will be terminated on your death.
-This would not only be for lease agreements but also superficies over property which you might have.
+This would not only be for lease agreements but also superficies over property that you might have.
 It is always best to take proper legal advice before you draft your will.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.